allenai/ai2thor/README.md

 }
 ```

-If you use RoboTHOR, please cite the following paper:
+If you use RoboTHOR scenes, please cite the following paper:

 ```bibtex
 @inproceedings{robothor,